Smaller, lighter, more stable

 The forecast is currently for rain on the weekend, so it may be a couple of weeks before these bags get their trial by fire.

-One thought on “Smaller, lighter, more stable
+One response to “Smaller, lighter, more stable”

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.